 The Compensation and Human Capital Committee reviews and alters the weightings and the targets to ensure the management team focuses on the key metrics during different periods.
 Seventy-five percent (75%) of the overall annual MICP payout is based on net sales and adjusted earnings per share ("adjusted EPS"), which are evaluated in a nine-by-nine matrix with a payout between 35% to 200% of target.
-The 35% payout is earned if both net sales and adjusted EPS meet or exceed the 200% achievement levels.
+The 35% payout is earned if both net sales and adjusted EPS meet the threshold levels of achievement, and 200% is earned if both net sales and adjusted EPS meet or exceed the 200% achievement levels.
 If either actual net sales or actual adjusted EPS is less than the threshold level of achievement, the payout percentage is zero.
 The remaining twenty-five percent (25%) of the overall annual MICP payout is based on days working capital ("DWC") with a payout between 35% to 200% of target.
 The 35% payout is earned if the DWC threshold level of achievement is met, and the 200% payout is earned if the actual DWC meets or exceeds the 200% achievement level.
 If actual DWC is less than the threshold level of achievement, the payout percentage is zero.
 See the detailed description of net sales, adjusted EPS and DWC in Appendix A.